rexthecoder/TelegramBotWIthDart/README.md

 # TeleBot

-This is a bot built with Dart lang whichs help you people simple task and have fun
+This is a bot built with Dart lang which helps you people a simple task and have fun

 ## Command supported